Ariescyn/EldenRing-Save-Manager/README.md

 This is my first GUI app and i would love suggestions/advice!
 Email me at scyntacks94@gmail.com

-The exe was compiled with pyinstaller and windows defender will most likely report it as a trojan.
+The exe was compiled with pyinstaller and windows defender will most likely report it as untrusted.
+Just click more info > run anyway.
 If anyone has a fix to this, please let me know.

 The position of some GUI elements may be slightly off depending on your windows personalization setup.
 This is because i placed the elements with pixels and did not use the tkinter grid system.
 I will update it in the near future.
 I can easily modify this program to work with dark souls 3 or other games.
 Just let me know.